 Potential additional defendants may include:

 Whether you pursue a UM claim or another legal avenue, the strength of your evidence will shape your case.
+Gathering solid evidence after a bicycle crash is critical.
 After the accident, try to:

-California’s statute of limitations for personal injury cases is 2 years from the date of the accident.
-However, if you're filing a UM claim, your auto insurance policy may impose shorter deadlines.
+California’s statute of limitations for personal injury cases is 2 years from the date of the accident (CCP §335.1).
+However, if you’re filing a UM claim, your auto insurance policy may impose shorter deadlines.
 Promptly notifying your insurer is essential.

 “Just because the driver didn’t have insurance doesn’t mean you’re out of options.
 We’ve helped cyclists recover six-and seven-figure settlements through their own policies and creative legal strategies.”— Conor Hulburt, Trial Attorney